 - Nancy J. Norton, President of IFFGD presented verbal testimony before the House Appropriations Subcommittee on Labor, Health and Human Services, Education and Related Agencies recommending increased funding support in fiscal year 2003 to the NIH.

-- IFFGD initiated IBS: A Call to Action, which has resulted in thousands of faxes, letters, and e-mails to members of the U.S. Congress and the Food and Drug Administration explaining the impact of IBS on sufferers and requesting clarification regarding standards for assessing the burden of illness for chronic and debilitating conditions and their application to IBS.
+- IFFGD conducted and published IBS in the Real World survey findings; and IFFGD initiated IBS: A Call to Action, which resulted in thousands of faxes, letters, and e-mails to members of the U.S. Congress and the Food and Drug Administration explaining the impact of IBS on sufferers and requesting clarification regarding standards for assessing the burden of illness for chronic and debilitating conditions and their application to IBS.

 - IFFGD presented testimony to the House Appropriations subcommittee on Labor, Health & Human Services, Education and Related Agencies in support of fiscal year 2005 funding through the NIH for functional gastrointestinal and motility disease research including development of a strategic plan setting research goals on IBS and functional bowel diseases and disorders, development of standardized scales to measure incontinence severity and quality of life and to develop strategies for primary prevention of fecal incontinence associated with childbirth, and providing funding for more research on the causes of esophageal cancer.